IBM/IBM-QRadar-Universal-Cloud-REST-API/README.md

    - The State is a JSON object that represents the data of a running Workflow.
 Since the State is not strictly defined, data is dynamically stored in the State.

+# Issues
+For any issues with sample workflows in this repository please make use of the Issues feature in Github.
+If you have questions that aren't getting a response a good tip is to tag the original contributor and see if they can offer some feedback.
+This is community supported so all users are encouraged to provide assistance and support their peers in the comminity.

 # Contributing
 For instructions on how to contribute your own workflow to this repository, refer to the CONTRIBUTING.md file.